swiss-ai-center/core-engine/docs/reference/core-engine.md

-# Engine
+# Core Engine

-The Engine allows to create and manage pipelines of microservices.
+The Core Engine allows to create and manage pipelines of microservices.

 It is built using Python 3.10, FastAPI, SQLModel and Domain-driven design.